 Where equality exists ties will either be resolved by the second-round times or a separate jump-off.
-If equality still exists, the score of the fourth rider's penalties and time will he used.
+If equality still exists, the score of the fourth rider's penalties and time will be used.

-Where equality exists for teams who are tied on faults for first place will jump-off separately after all competitors have completed the second round.
+Where equality exists teams who are tied on faults for first place will jump-off separately after all competitors have completed the second round.
 Lower team placings will be worked out on second round times.

-S.J1.8.4: Ties of Individuals
+SI1.8.4: TIES OF INDIVIDUALS

-Where equality exists the penalties and time (in that order) in the jump-off section of the course will be used to determine placings.
+Where equality exists the time in the jump-off section of the course will be used to determine placings.

-Where equality exists the penalties of part two (jump-off) of the second round will be used to determine placings at first instances followed by the timing.
+Where equality exists the time in the jump-off section of the course will be used to determine